juanky201271/zingo-regchest/README.md

 Regchest is still in early stages of development and currently only provides a 10-block blockchain and a 1_000_000 zat funded orchard pool with the seed:

-"hospital museum valve antique skate museum unfold vocal weird milk scale social vessel identify crowd hospital control album rib bulb path oven civil tank"
+`hospital museum valve antique skate museum unfold vocal weird milk scale social vessel identify crowd hospital control album rib bulb path oven civil tank`

 This allows for testing basic operations such as syncing and sending but will be expanded in the future to be configurable to allow for a wider range of test scenarios.